-You might think that walking in the rain sounds like a crazy idea, but the health benefits of taking a stroll on a rainy day that we’ve presented below will change the way you perceive a walk in the rain.
+You might think that walking in the rain sounds like a crazy idea, but once you learn how taking a stroll on a rainy day can benefit you, you’ll gain a different perspective on this.

 Many people find the sound of rain soothing and romantic and others find its distinctive smell pleasant.
 And if you’re anything like me, then you like the sense of peace and calm you feel when sitting by the window and watching the rain beat against it.
 And all of this is for a good reason: Walking in the rain can do wonders for your mental and physical health.

-The smell derives from soil-dwelling bacteria, an oil released from certain plants during dry periods, and ozone when there’s lightning.
+The pleasant smell is a mixture of oils released from certain plants during dry periods, chemicals released from good soil-dwelling bacteria, and an ozone mix created when there’s lightning.

 When you exercise, your body temperature rises, which may reduce your speed.
 So, in order to decrease your temperature, your body shifts the flow of blood from your working muscles to your skin, thereby decreasing your performance.

 Rainwater can keep you from overheating when you do physical exercises, which will enable you to exercise longer and faster.